 The basic answer lies in an understanding of man’s Primordial Sin.
 Adam and Eve partook of the fruit of the Tree of Knowledge — a tree which provided them with the knowledge of good and evil.
 Very briefly, before the Sin man was a wholly good and pure being.
 He had no inner desire for evil.
 The force of evil was an outside force, embodied in the Biblical Serpent luring man to sin.
 Man’s body, however, was entirely “good”: It had no inner desire to do anything other than the bidding of its soul.
 Thus, if procreation was a Divine command (as man was instructed to “be fruitful and multiply” (1:28)), it was an entirely pure and natural act.
 And naturally, any act which fulfilled G-d’s will brought the greatest of pleasure.

 After the Sin, however, man acquired the knowledge of good and evil.
 The meaning is that man now had an intimate knowledge of — and desire for — both good and evil.
 The desire for sin was no longer the lure of an outside Serpent.
 Man himself wanted to sin.
 The evil inclination resided within his very bosom.
-Man became a confused mixture of good and evil, never again to be entirely sure if the true him was a servant of G-d or not.
+Man became a confused mixture of good and evil, never again to be entirely sure if he was truly within a servant of G-d.

 For this reason, clothing became necessary.
 The purpose was not to enhance man’s appearance, to make social statements, or even (primarily) to keep him warm.
 It was to properly define just who man is.
 Adam and Eve realized they could no longer be totally comfortable with their sexuality.
 They could easily view themselves primarily as physical beings, as ones who live for the needs and desires of their flesh.
 And they could likewise view each other in that same selfish light — as bodies to be taken advantage of for their own pleasure.

-Some of the ideas above are based on thoughts heard or read from Rabbis Aryeh Kaplan and Zev Leff.
+Some of the ideas above are based on thoughts heard or read from R. Aryeh Kaplan and yblch”t R. Zev Leff.